 Renting an apartment in Dublin

 In current market situations, to keep rental prices fixed where they are, there would need to be an introduction of around 1000 new rental properties built every week.
 The market value is huge.
 At the moment, the market is achieving only half that number.
-With that in mind, rents will keep rising, and all over Ireland, not just in Dublin.
+With that in mind, With this in mind, rent increases are guaranteed, and all over Ireland, not just in Dublin.
 The problems you will likely face searching for a rental property in Dublin are both price and availability.
 There is a continuing need for houses and apartments for first-time buyers, new and growing families and downsizing tenants.
 The market has introduced increasing development of residential blocks to sell not merely to those first-time buyers and home seekers but also wholesale investors.
 These giant rental market opportunities are incredibly attractive to backers and investors offering an almost guaranteed investment return.
 What makes property investment even more interesting is is Dublin's rapid population growth.

 To offer a true viewpoint into the development situation, it was announced in June 2019 that institutional investors had acquired over 55% of all the property investment transactions in Dublin the previous year.
 It also dictates that landlords are becoming professionals in the market, rather than second-home owners investing in a supplementary income.
 Ireland now needs an influx of varying sized residential properties for every purpose.
 What that tells us is, finding a home in Ireland (and Dublin) will be an even greater challenge than ever.